 A modern economy needs optimism and willingness to spend.
 But in the last week, investors came to terms with the new economic outlook where corporate profits will stop growing and in many cases will be replaced by losses.

-Many investors expect the Fed to step in and act quickly-cut interest rates in the face of coronavirus news and market downturns.
+Many investors expect the Fed to step in and act quickly on interest rates in the face of coronavirus news and market downturns.
 Even President Trump intervened on Friday and actually said that he hoped the Fed would step in.
 Soon the Fed issued a statement reassuring investors that is ready to act.

 The 2008 Demand Shock

-The 2008 great recession was largely a “demand shock” as a number of banks collapsed, home prices plunged and trillions of dollars in household wealth were wiped out.
+The 2008 Great Recession was largely a “demand shock” as a number of banks collapsed, home prices plunged and trillions of dollars in household wealth were wiped out.
 People and businesses suddenly had less money to spend, causing the economy to fall into a deep recession.

 The 2020 Supply Shock